cirosantilli/git-tutorial/index.md

     git branch branchname

-##what happens when you create a branch
+##What happens when you create a branch

 To the files, nothing.